daniel-lee-wilkinson/energy_mix_optimisation/README.md

 1. Create a Python virtual environment (recommended).
 2. Install the dependencies: `pip install -r requirements.txt`
-3. Run the optimization script:
+3. Run the optimisation script:
    ```bash
    python run_optimization.py
    ```
-   *Note:* This command executes the `run_optimization.py` script, which automatically finds and runs the most recent `energy_mix_optimization_*.py` file located in the `src/` directory.
+   *Note:* This command executes the `run_optimization.py` script, which automatically finds and runs the most recent `energy_mix_optimisation_*.py` file located in the `src/` directory.
 This ensures you are always using the latest version of the core logic.
-If you need to run a specific older version, you can execute its corresponding `src/energy_mix_optimization_YYYYMMDD_HHMMSS.py` file directly.
+If you need to run a specific older version, you can execute its corresponding `src/energy_mix_optimisation_YYYYMMDD_HHMMSS.py` file directly.

 ## Features

 - Fetches real weather data from NASA POWER API
-- Calculates optimal energy mix to minimize global warming potential
+- Calculates optimal energy mix to minimise global warming potential
-- Analyzes temperature effects on energy demand
+- Analyses temperature effects on energy demand
-- Optimizes land use for PV and wind installations
+- Optimises land use for PV and wind installations
-- Creates visualizations of energy generation profiles and optimization results
+- Creates visualisations of energy generation profiles and optimisation results

 ## Data Sources